Review of The Propositional Logic (Introduction to Logic 1) course by IMACS

 3. Therefore, Statement B.

-There is also Syllogistic Inference, Inference by Cases, Biconditional Inference, and various other rules of inference.
-Every few lessons there is a problem set to complete, and this section ends with a graded test.
+There are also Syllogistic Inference, Inference by Cases, Biconditional Inference, and various other rules of inference.
+Every few lessons there is a problem set to complete.
+The section ends with a graded test.

 - The last section in LM1 is called Working With Demonstrations.
 It mostly deals with the Deduction Theorem and Indirect Inference – two powerful logical principles that are used in proofs.

-Often, the student first gets to complete partially done demonstration outlines for easier practice, and only after that write demonstrations completely on his/her own.
+Often, the student first fills in a partially completed demonstration outline, and only after that practices writing demonstrations completely on his/her own.

 The problems here might look like this: Show that [P ⇒ [R ⇒ [S ⋀ T]]] ⊢ [[P ⋀ R] ⇒ S].
-All a bunch of symbols for the non-initiated.
-But, after studying, it becomes similar to those logic puzzles with knights and knaves, and truly helps you learn mathematical thinking.
+Just a bunch of symbols for the non-initiated, but after you learn what they mean, this becomes similar to those logic puzzles with knights and knaves and truly helps you learn mathematical thinking.

 Price: There is a tuition fee of $985 per year for each course in the LM1-4 sequence.
 Each student is assigned a principal IMACS instructor, and is given unlimited access to the material during the 40-week enrollment period.
 Please see more information here